 - Is the market itself saturated?

 These are listed as per the priority – so the first thing you should consider working on is to list out all the markets you can see yourself becoming an expert in.
-Off these, you can pick the ones that are the least competitive, aren’t yet saturated, and could make you the most in commissions.
+Off these, you can pick the ones that are the least competitive, that aren’t yet saturated, and could make you the most in commissions.

 Also remember, narrower the niche, bigger the opportunity.
 For example, narrow down from Finance into a subcategory, like Insurance, then further narrow down to pet insurance.
 This will improve your chances of success as a lot of these small categories have minimal competition in lead generation services.

-2. Develop client relationships
+Step 2: Develop client relationships

 If you’re starting out from scratch and haven’t generated leads before, you can simply start reaching out to potential clients via emails.
-If you already have a list of clients to reach out to – you can use an email outreach tool like SalesHandy to nurture and build these relationships.
+If you already have a list of clients to reach out to – you can use an email outreach tool like Saleshandy to nurture and build these relationships.

 After getting acquainted with companies that are willing to work with you, you’ll need to decide the terms of the relationship.
 That is, what kind of leads do your clients need and how much would you be paid.

-3. Finalize commissions, fee structure
+Step 3: Finalize commissions and fee structure

 During your initial research, you might have considered the LTV of an average lead for your client while deciding the niche.
 Use this data to your advantage while negotiating your fee per lead (higher LTV= bigger fee).
 While finalizing the terms, make sure you cover the specifics around evaluating lead quality, payment schedule, etc.